NyaFuP/ComfyUI_Preview_Selector/README.md

 # NF Preview Selector

-A floating dialog-based image review and selection system for ComfyUI.
+A floating dialog-based image preview and selection system for ComfyUI.

 ## Features